scrapinghub/web-poet/docs/page-objects/testing.rst

 it.
 Each fixture directory contains a subdirectory named "inputs" that contains the serialized dependencies and a file named "output.json" that contains the item which is the result of the Page Object's :meth:`~web_poet.pages.ItemPage.to_item` method.
+It can also contain a file named "meta.json" with optional metadata about the fixture.

-:func:`web_poet.testing.save_fixture` can be used to create a fixture inside a Page Object directory from an iterable of dependencies and an output item.
+:func:`web_poet.testing.save_fixture` can be used to create a fixture inside a Page Object directory from an iterable of dependencies, an output item and a metadata dictionary.
 It can optionally take a name for the fixture directory.
 By default it uses incrementing names "test-1", "test-2" etc.

 Running tests
 =============